 Also, I love preaching.
 (I did a short video on this subject on Facebook.)

-Yes, though I don’t know whether the LGBTQ+ community would call me an ally.
-My blogging focuses more on purity culture and how the institution of marriage should or shouldn’t relate to sex, rather than the major LGBTQ+ debates and clobber passages.
+Yes.
+I don’t know whether the LGBTQ+ community would call me an ally as such, because my writing doesn’t focus on the major LGBTQ+ debates and clobber passages.
+Rather, I blog more on purity culture and how the institution of marriage should or shouldn’t relate to sex.
 However, I do aim to make all my writing accessible to LGBTQ+ people, even when I don’t write specifically about them or for them.

 Deep breath… no, I don’t.
 For several reasons.